What Is a Money Market Account?

 Profit and prosper with the best of expert advice - straight to your e-mail.

-The minimum opening deposit for a money market account generally ranges from $5 to $5,000.
-Some banks even offer money market accounts without any minimum deposit at all.
 Like other savings accounts, money market accounts are insured by either the Federal Deposit Insurance Corporation (FDIC) or the National Credit Union Administration (NCUA) for up to $250,000 per depositor.

 MMDA access and limitations

-Accessibility makes MMDAs good for storing short-term cash for your emergency fund and for large and infrequent expenses, such as college tuition or tax payments.
+Accessibility makes MMDAs convenient for storing short-term cash for your emergency fund and for large and infrequent expenses, such as college tuition or tax payments.
 MMDAs may come with a debit card or checks that you can use to withdraw money.

 Until 2020, the FDIC restricted MMDAs to six transactions every calendar month or statement cycle.
-Although the Fed has removed those limits — the number of allowed withdrawals can vary from bank to bank.
-There is a workaround: usually, you can make unlimited withdrawals and payments by using an ATM or by making the withdrawal in person.
+Although the Fed has removed those limits, the number of allowed withdrawals can vary from bank to bank.

-Top money market deposit accounts right now
+Top money market accounts right now

 Use the tool below to find the right MMDA for you.
 You can search by savings and MMDAs, or filter to compare only MMDAs: